gabesargeant/blog/gabrielsargeant/content/posts/graph1/index.md

 	ChildRegions  []*AsgsRegionNode
 }
 ```
-My intent is to use this structure to create two tree's that join on the terminal leaves they share, ie MeshBlock regions.
+My idea is to use this structure to create two tree's that join on the terminal leaves they share, ie MeshBlock regions.
 Something that looks like this.
 {{<image name="tree.png" alt="the parts of the ASGS I'm interacting with for this little side gig.">}}
 Note, the dotted lines are not included in the tree.
 Whilst Suburbs and postal areas fall under states, I haven't segmented them that way.
 As this graph doesn't have nodes that point at different types of children.
-If I did make those dotted lines solid in my program, the effect would be that an instance of a State Node would have up to three different region types under it.
-Because I'm not using a interfaces and instead using just a single generic node for all objects I'd need to do extra work, for little benefit right now.
-I'm happy with this little short fall in the project.
+If I did make those dotted lines solid in my program, the effect would be that an instance of a State Node would have up to three different region under it.
+This isn't such a problem, but it's extra complexity I don't want or need right now.

 **Tree Construction**

 The allocation file has 75 columns of data and about 390K rows.
-It has a lot of repeats for non meshbock information.
+It has a lot of repeats for non mesh bock information.
 This is unfortunately the only way you fit hierarchy information into a square file.
 So it ends up looking like this:
 ```
 MB(1) -> SA1 (X) -> SA2 (A) ->  SA3(H) -> SA4(P) -> STE(ACT) --> AUS
 MB(2) -> SA1 (y) -> SA2 (A) ->  SA3(H) -> SA4(P) -> STE(ACT) --> AUS